kurry3/meme_generator/README.md

 Running the Code
 To run this application via Python arg variables:
-1. In the terminal, run 'python ./src/meme.py' with the optional commands of a string quote body, string quote author, and an image path.
+1. In the terminal, run 'python ./src/meme.py' with the optional commands of 'body' (a string quote body), 'author' (a string quote author), and 'path' (an image path).

 To run this application on a web interface:
 1. In the terminal, run 'python ./src/app.py'